kevholditch/terraform-provider-kong/docs/resources/target.md

 * `target` - (Required) is the target address (IP or hostname) and port.
 If omitted the port defaults to 8000.
 * `weight` - (Required) is the weight this target gets within the upstream load balancer (0-1000, defaults to 100).
 * `upstream_id` - (Required) is the id of the upstream to apply this target to.
+* `tags` - (Optional) A list set of strings associated with the Plugin for grouping and filtering

 ## Import